Special Financial Conditions

 • divorce or separation after the FAFSA was submitted

-• the parent(s) of a dependent student, an independent student, or student's spouse experience a significant reduction in annual family income since your FAFSA tax year because of job loss or reduction in pay/hours
+• the parent(s) of a dependent student, an independent student, or student's spouse had a significant reduction in annual family income since your FAFSA tax year because of job loss or changes

-• death of a dependent student’s parent or a student’s spouse if the financial data reported on the FAFSA included the deceased parent or spouse’s income
+• death of a dependent student’s parent or a student’s spouse (if the financial data reported on the FAFSA included the deceased spouse’s income)

 • parent or spouse of student suffered permanent and total disability after January 1 of the prior academic year